-SC&A staff members are available via email Monday-Friday from 8:30am-5pm and chat from 1-5pm Monday-Friday.
+SC&A staff members are available via email Monday-Friday from 8:30am-5pm.
 You can use the Ask an Archivist page for questions.
-You can also email Bill Stolz, Archivist for Reference and Outreach, with questions you may have about the archives and your document analysis project.

 We are now open for research appointments.
 The hours are Tuesday-Friday from 10am-4pm and 10am-8pm on Wednesdays.
 Appointments are 2-hour blocks with a maximum of 2 per day.
 Requests for appointments can be made here.

 Our web site is a great place to start with your research.
 A site search will list all collections and other material related to your topic.
 A Finding Aid, also know as a collection guide or inventory, is a guide to a specific collection that provides detailed information on the contents and organization of the material.
 Each collection here at SC&A will have a finding aid and all finding aids are available on our web site.

 The Dayton Peace Process was an offshoot of the Dayton Peace Accords that brought an end to the fighting in the former Yugoslavia.
 The Peace Process worked to bring Miami Valley businesses in contact with clients in Bosnia and Herzegovina, Croatia and several other eastern European countries.
 Eventually Dayton: A Peace Process became the Dayton Literary Peace Prize.